karlotness/adrt/docs/examples.coordinate.rst

-To calculate the exact height (intercept) :math:`h` for each digital line, we draw a line that passes through the cell centers of the left-most and right-most entry of the digital line.
-We then use its point of intersection with the left boundary of the image as the :math:`h` coordinate of that line.
-The slope of that line yields the angle :math:`\theta` upon taking the :math:`arctan`.
+To calculate the exact height (intercept) :math:`h` for each digital line, we draw a line that passes through the cell centers of the left-most and right-most entries of the digital line.
+We then use the line's point of intersection with the left boundary of the image as the :math:`h` coordinate of that line.
+The slope of that line yields the angle :math:`\theta` upon taking the :math:`\arctan`.
 Note that the integer :math:`\lceil h \rceil - 1` agrees with the discrete height index of the digital line.

-We remark here that the discrete height index is incremented in the direction that is opposite from that used in [#press06]_ and start from 0 at the top of the image.
+We remark here that the discrete height index is incremented in the direction that is opposite from that used in Press [#press06]_ and starts from 0 at the top of the image.
 This choice was made to make the height indexing agree with the 2D array indexing adopted for this implementation.